cosminadrianpopescu/azul/api.md

 **Parameters**:

-* start_edit If true, then starts edit automatically after the terminal is created (default true)
 * buf If set, instead of creating a new tab, a new pane will be opened in the current tab or floating window, closing the existing one
 * callback If set, then the callback will be called everytime for a new line